-During any natural disaster (flood, fire, earthquake, etc.) or any other emergency situation which may affect the operation of the College, information on operations will be distributed to KUIC FM (95.3 Vacaville) and KCBS AM (San Francisco 740) radio stations.
-Also, emergency operations information may be obtained from the College voicemail message system by dialing (707) 864-7000, Ext.
-4603.
-This voicemail message is available 24 hours a day.
+During any natural disaster (flood, fire, earthquake, etc.) or any other emergency situation which may affect the operation of the College, information on operations will be distributed to KUIC FM (95.3 Vacaville) and KCBS AM (San Francisco 740) radio stations. .